Tiny Wren

 Unicorn(s)

-Photo showing to Galactic Unicorns on a wall displaying plane information
+Photo showing two Galactic Unicorns on a wall displaying plane information

-I got one to mess around with, then added another, so its an odd setup.
-Now they have bigger ones, so if I was doing this again I would grab that.
-The code is ropey, but its using Micropython and listening to the local plane and Smart lamp topics.
-They also a few climate temperature topics (inside, outside, conservatory) populated from homeassistant integrations.
-I also did hook it up to the doorbell topic to make a noise when fired, but is slightly redundent now.
+I got one to mess around with, then added another, so it's an odd setup.
+Now they have bigger ones, so if I were doing this again I'd grab that.
+The code is ropey, but it's using MicroPython and listening to the local plane and smart-lamp topics.
+They also have a few climate temperature topics (inside, outside, conservatory) populated from Home Assistant integrations.
+I also hooked it up to the doorbell topic to make a noise when triggered, but that's slightly redundant now.

 OLED Plane Display

 This sits in the living room for now.
-I’m working on my 3D cad skills to print of a nicer container for it.
-But this crappy box does for now.
+I’m working on my 3D CAD skills to print a nicer container for it, but this temporary box does for now.

 The Software

-Thankfully, loads of folks have already done hard work of turning a tiny computer, a cheap USB FM/TV tuner, into a device that can listen to plane transponder transmissions.
-Indeed, thousands of folks have them setup around the world and they populate services like flightradar24.com and flightaware.com.
-I followed the Fight aware installation details.
+Thankfully, loads of folks have already done the hard work of turning a tiny computer and a cheap USB FM/TV tuner into a device that can listen to plane-transponder transmissions.
+Thousands of people have them set up around the world and they populate services like flightradar24.com and flightaware.com.
+I followed the FlightAware installation details.

-So how do we script this up to be used in our little project?
-Well, part of the FlightAware installation is the setup of dump1090-fa, an open source library that listens and decodes the plane transponder broadcast from a Software Defined Radio devices.
-You can see the details over here dump1090-fa.,
+Part of the FlightAware installation is the setup of dump1090-fa, an open-source project that listens and decodes the plane-transponder broadcasts from a software-defined radio.
+You can see the details over here: dump1090-fa.

-When installed you can get a list of aircraft your device is tracking over here as json.
+When installed you can get a list of aircraft your device is tracking as JSON at:

 http://127.0.0.1/dump1090-fa/data/aircraft.json

-Now, there are probably better ways of getting this out of dump1090 than relying on a JSON feed over HTTP.
-However, when looking into it the nitty gritty of possible outputs of dump1090, my eyes start to glaze over and remember I don’t particularly want to go into the weeds on this.
+There are probably better ways of getting this out of dump1090 than relying on a JSON feed over HTTP.
+However, when looking into the nitty-gritty of possible dump1090 outputs, my eyes start to glaze over and I remember I don’t particularly want to go into the weeds on this.

-So this JSON endpoint has the aircraft, with callsigns, lat/longs , headings, altitude and a whole load of other data updated every second.
-Plus JSON over HTTP is easy for a hack like me to play with.
+This JSON endpoint has the aircraft with callsigns, lat/longs, headings, altitude and a whole load of other data updated every second.
+JSON over HTTP is easy for a hack like me to play with.

-The transponders from the planes won’t tell you their entire flight plans, but you get the planes callsign.
+The transponders from the planes won’t tell you their entire flight plans, but you do get the plane's callsign.

 A callsign is the unique identifier used in radio communications between an aircraft and air traffic control, or between aircraft.
-In the case of scheduled flights, which are the vast majority of flights near me, the format of these callsigns denote, the company, and a flight number. e.g.
+In the case of scheduled flights (the vast majority of flights near me), the format of these callsigns denotes the company and a flight number, e.g.:

 BA1383 = British Airways and route number 1383.

-That route number typically responds to a regular route, in this case, Manchester to Heathrow.
+That route number typically corresponds to a regular route — in this case, Manchester to Heathrow.

-How to convert a callsign to route, all locally?
-Step in folks over at Virtual Radar Server who built the following database to use for their virtual ATC software.
+How to convert a callsign to a route, all locally?
+Step in the folks over at Virtual Radar Server who built the following database to use for their virtual ATC software:

 vradarserver/standing-data: Dumps of aviation data from Virtual Radar Server's SDM site.

-This is stored as CSVs, but I for my needs its better in a DB, so I have a simple script that downloads this info and puts into a simple SQLlite db.
-Its sheduled to update once a week or so, which seems to be enough for my needs.
+This is stored as CSVs, but for my needs it's better in a DB, so I have a simple script that downloads this info and puts it into a simple SQLite DB.
+It's scheduled to update once a week or so, which seems to be enough for my needs.

-So I now have my Callsign along with the airports the plane has departed and arriving at.
+So I now have my callsign along with the airports the plane has departed from and is arriving at.

-I also wanted a little bit of detail of the plane themselves.
-Think who the operator is, also the aircraft type.
-Which the folks over at adsbexchange have.
+I also wanted a little bit of detail about the planes themselves — who the operator is and the aircraft type.
+The folks over at adsbexchange provide this:

 http://downloads.adsbexchange.com/downloads/basic-ac-db.json.gz